oracle/content-and-experience-toolkit/README.md

 [Pre-Compile Sites](sites/doc/compiler.md) - Pre-compile site pages into HTML for faster rendition in the browser

-[Test to Production](sites/doc/T2P.md) – Use the OCM toolkit for Test to Production
+[Test to Production](sites/doc/T2P.md) – Use the Content Toolkit for Test to Production

 [Build Test](sites/doc/Build-Test.md) - Build, optimize and test updates for OCM source